davepinch/pinchy.cc/content/streams/hi-my-name-is-david-pinch/0/for-david-pinch-only/0/for-david-pinch-only.md

 ---
-title: "No, my name is David Pinch"
+title: "For David Pinch only"
 next: "This section is intended only for David Pinch."
 type: title
 tags: